Last Updated on January 7, 2022 by Chenée Lewis

 Today we're making a delicious, gluten-free, vegan spicy peanut noodle salad with all the fixings, tossed in a creamy, spicy peanut sauce.
 It's ideal for lunch, a low-key dinner, or an easy snack.
 And comes together in minutes.
 Once you've chopped your veggies and herbs, you're pretty much done.

 This peanut noodle salad reminds me of the quick lunches I would get working in downtown Chicago when I first moved here.
-One of my favorite places was Wow Bao, a fast-casual spot that is such a simple concept but so fun to eat!
-My favorite snack from Wow Bao was always the cold spicy peanut noodles.
+One of my favorites was cold spicy peanut noodles.
 They were topped with ground peanuts and veggies and always felt like such a quick, filling meal without being too heavy.
-Even though I’m no longer working in the loop, this peanut noodle salad is still a go-to lunch of mine!
+And you can whip some up so easily at home for the perfect lunch, dinner, or snack!

 This spicy peanut noodle salad recipe is completely plant-based!
 It's great to be able to share a recipe I love that can fit so easily within a vegan lifestyle.
 As you'll see in the ingredients below, the only ingredient that may not be fully vegan is your sweetener.
 You can use honey like I did, or opt for raw sugar, agave nectar to keep this peanut noodle salad fully vegan.